casper-network/docs/source/docs/casper/workflow/delegate.md

 ### Confirming the Delegation {#confirming-the-delegation}

-A Casper Network maintains an _auction_ where validators _bid_ on slots to become part of the active validator set.
+A Casper network maintains an _auction_ where validators _bid_ on slots to become part of the active validator set.
 Delegation rewards are only earned for a validator who has won the auction and is part of the active set.
 Thus to ensure the delegated tokens can earn rewards, we must first check that:

 1. Our delegation is part of the _bid_ to the _auction_
 2. The validator is part of the _active_ validator set